-Each year, millions of pets become lost or displaced.
-In fact, 1 in 3 pets will go missing sometime during their lifetime.
+Each year millions of pets become lost or displaced.
+In fact, one in three pets will go missing during their lifetime.
 The Avid® Microchip is an implantable medical device that safely and permanently identifies your pet.
 Since 1985 Avid has successfully reunited millions of lost pets with their owners, and today, saving lives through microchip identification and recovery continues to be Avid's mission and business.

-The Avid Microchip is a passive, integrated transponder that is about the size of a grain of rice (12mm) and is injected into animals with a 12-gauge needle.
+The Avid Microchip is a passive, integrated transponder that is about the size of a grain of rice and is injected under the animal's skin with a syringe.
 The microchip is encapsulated in a biocompatible glass capsule coated with Parylene C to prevent tissue irritation and microchip migration.
 The microchip does not use batteries but is energized by an electromagnetic field produced by a microchip scanner.
 The microchip is permanent and will last the life of the pet.
 Each microchip has a unique identification number that is encoded and locked into its integrated circuit.
-When the pet is registered in a pet recovery database this identification number links the pet to the owner's contact information.
+When the pet is registered with a pet recovery service this identification number links the pet to the owner's contact information.

-Many veterinarians and animal control facilities offer microchipping services and host events in their communities.
-Use our veterinarian locator tool to find a local veterinarian, and tell them you would like to have your pet microchipped with the Avid® FriendChip™.
-If you need assistance finding a local veterinarian, contact Avid at 1-800-336-2843, and a representative will attempt to locate a veterinarian or implanting facility in your area.
-If your local veterinarian uses another brand of microchip, you can still register your pet's microchip with PETtrac™, the world's largest and longest-operating pet recovery service.
+Many veterinarians and shelters offer microchipping services and host events in their communities.
+Use our veterinarian locator tool to find a veterinarian who uses Avid microchips.
+If you need assistance finding a local veterinarian contact Avid at 1-800-336-2843 and a representative will attempt to locate a veterinarian or implanting facility in your area.
+If your local veterinarian uses another brand of microchip you can still register your pet's microchip with PETtrac™, the worlds largest and longest operating pet recovery service.

-Registering your pet in a pet recovery database is the most important step in the microchipping process.
-Unfortunately, many pet owners forget or will not take the time or effort to register their pet.
-When an unregistered pet enters an animal control facility the pet could be adopted by another person or group, or the unthinkable can happen.
-Because unregistered pets are difficult to trace back to their owners these pets have a limited time to be reunited with their owners.
+Registering your pet with a pet recovery service is the most important step in the microchipping process.
+Unfortunately, many pet owners simply forget or don't take the time to register their pet.
+When an unregistered pet enters a shelter the pet could be adopted by another person, group or the unthinkable can happen.
+Unregistered pets are difficult to trace back to their owners and have a limited time to be reunited with their owners.
 Unclaimed pets take up unnecessary resources and cost taxpayers and donors an average of $120.00 in kennel fees.
-Remember, a microchipped pet has a better chance at being reunited with its owner but only if the pet is registered in a pet recovery database.
-Once your microchipped pet is registered in the PETtrac Recovery Network, your pet can never leave home without positive identification.
+Remember, a microchipped pet has a better chance of being reunited with its owner but only if the pet is registered with a pet recovery service.
+Once your microchipped pet is registered with the PETtrac Pet Recovery Network, your pet can never leave home without identification.

 "HSUS Pet Overpopulation Estimates."